cloudfoundry/ibm-websphere-liberty-buildpack/README.md

 # IBM ends support for this buildpack on August 13, 2024.
 No further updates from IBM will occur after this date.
+The strategic alternative is the [Paketo Buildpack for Liberty](https://github.com/paketo-buildpacks/liberty).

 # IBM WebSphere Application Server Liberty Buildpack [![Build Status](https://travis-ci.org/cloudfoundry/ibm-websphere-liberty-buildpack.svg?branch=main)](https://travis-ci.org/cloudfoundry/ibm-websphere-liberty-buildpack)